-The Alberta craft beer community continues to boom, with more than 130 breweries across the province.
-And a growing number of them are operated or owned by grads!
-So beat the heat by raising a glass to handmade lagers and ales, not to mention local businesses, with a glass of handmade lager or ale.
+The Alberta craft beer community continues to grow, with more than 120 breweries across the province and counting.
+And a growing number of them are operated or owned by NAIT grads!
+So raise a glass to handmade lagers and ales, not to mention local businesses, with a glass of handmade lager or ale.

 Here's our list of great spots where you can sip, savour and relax.

 (Are you a grad who should be on this list but isn't?
 Please let us know.)

 8620 - 53 Ave.

 The self-billed "geekiest brewery" in Alberta pairs old-school videogame aesthetics with a new-school approach to craft beer.
 Drop in for a glass or flight, choosing from a selection of seasonal and year-round brews, some of which have earned regional and national awards.